Mystery deepens surrounding Rand Paul injury

 "If I lived next door to them, I'd be pleased as punch," Loik said.

 Boucher pleaded not guilty Thursday to misdemeanor assault during an arraignment in Bowling Green, Kentucky.
-His lawyer has characterized the altercation as "a very regrettable dispute between two neighbors over a matter that most people would regard as trivial."
-Matthew Baker, Boucher's attorney, said Thursday that Paul has hired a personal injury attorney to file a claim for damages against his client.
+In an interview, Boucher's attorney, Matthew Baker, said his client regrets the incident.

+"If he had to do it over again, I can assure you it would have been handled much more diplomatically," Baker said.

 In interviews this week with more than a dozen GOP strategists and Paul donors, most were mystified by the strangeness of the incident.
 They mulled how such a brutal event could unfold between two slightly-framed men, which underscores the severity of the attack.
 Some found it difficult to believe that a property dispute could lead to that kind of violence.